One Of Lake Como's Best Tourist Attractions Is An Underrated Museum All About Fashion

 The history of Como's silk industry

-Como's silk legacy began in the 15th century, when Ludovico Sforza, then the Duke of Milan, who had mulberry trees planted around Lake Como.
+Como's silk legacy began in the 15th century, when Ludovico Sforza, then the Duke of Milan, had mulberry trees planted around Lake Como.
 This initiative helped encourage and support the cultivation of silkworms, which feed on the leaves of mulberry trees.
 Sforza laid the groundwork for an industry that would become synonymous with the region for many years to come.
 By the early 18th century, Como had established itself as Italy's primary silk producer, facilitated by the adoption of mechanical production methods that replaced traditional techniques and significantly increased efficiency.

-The industry experienced another significant boost in the 1860s with the establishment of prestigious school dedicated to training skilled silk craftsmen.
+The industry experienced another significant boost in the 1860s with the establishment of a prestigious school dedicated to training skilled silk craftsmen.
 The school has been instrumental in educating generations of Italy's most talented silk masters, a tradition that continues to this day.
 This prominence in silk production grew steadily, reaching a pinnacle in 1972 when Como's silk industry surpassed both China and Japan in output.

 The Como region is a powerhouse of silk production today.
 Per the Italian Tribune, "Como annually produces 3,200 tons of silk, representing 85% of all silk made in Italy and [...]
 70% of Europe's silk."
 The quality and prestige of Como's silk have attracted some of the world's most renowned fashion houses, too, from Yves Saint Laurent to Versace.